Obsessive Compulsive Disorder

 “I knew the rituals didn’t make sense, and I was deeply ashamed of them, but I couldn’t seem to overcome them until I had therapy.”

 “Getting dressed in the morning was tough, because I had a routine, and if I didn’t follow the routine, I’d get anxious and would have to get dressed again.
 I always worried that if I didn’t do something, my parents were going to die.
 I’d have these terrible thoughts of harming my parents.
 That was completely irrational, but the thoughts triggered more anxiety and more senseless behavior.
 Because of the time I spent on rituals, I was unable to do a lot of things that were important to me.”

-According to Mayo Clinic, the obsessive thoughts have themes like the fear of germs and to ease the contamination they start the compulsive hand washing to the degree their hands are chapped and sore.
+The obsessive thoughts have themes, such as the fear of germs and to ease the contamination they start the compulsive hand washing to the degree their hands are chapped and sore.
 Despite these efforts, the thoughts keep returning, which leads to more compulsive behavior.